theobald-software/kb.theobald-software.github.io/content/_yunio/populating-dropdown-boxes in-power-apps-with-sap-data.md

 1. Populate a dropdown box with SAP table data and provide a search filter through a separate input box.
 2. Populate a dropdown box with SAP table data without a search filter.
-3. Populate a dropdown box with SAP data returned from a function call.
+3. Populate a dropdown box with SAP data returned from a function module call.
 The input parameter\ search filter is provided through a separate input box.

 ### Prerequisites in yunIO

-1. Create three services in yunIO.
-For this example we use table services to query data from SAP tables MAKT and CSKT and a function service to call SAP standard functionj SD_RFC_CUSTOMER_GET.
+1. Create three separate services in yunIO.
+For this example we use table services to query data from SAP tables MAKT and CSKT and a function service to call SAP standard function SD_RFC_CUSTOMER_GET.
 The MAKT service has the following settings:<br>
-- Create a new service of type Table or Vieww and select table MAKT (Material Descriptions)
+- Create a new service of type Table or View and select table MAKT (Material Descriptions)
-- Select table fields MATNR (Material Number), SPRAS (Language Key) and MAKTX (Material Description (SHort Text))
+- Select table fields MATNR (Material Number), SPRAS (Language Key) and MAKTX (Material Description (Short Text))
 - Set a row limit of 100 rows in the Advanced Settings.
 The CSKT service has the following settings:<br>
 - Create a new service of type Table or View and select table CSKT (Cost Center Texts)